Corporate Finance, Transaction services

 Once the metric is decided, the next step will be to find a suitable multiple.
 Multiples may be derived from publicly listed companies or private companies where recent transactions have occurred.

 It will often be difficult to identify any publicly listed companies that would be considered similar to start-up companies given the differences in size and diversity of operations.
 Similarly, multiples information on private companies are usually very limited and specifics on the deal may not be made available to the general public.
 Therefore, careful consideration is required when selecting an appropriate multiple that will fit the profile of the company.

 How can Gerald Edelman help

 The methods above are highly subjective and require substantial industry experience.
-Our team has a wealth of experience, preparing numerous valuations each year across companies at various stages of the business life cycle.
+Our team has a wealth of experience, regularly providing business valuation services for companies at various stages of their life cycle.
 Four of our transaction services team are members of the ICAEW valuations community, and as a firm of 16 partners and more than 140 staff, we can call upon industry experts if needed.

 We also help businesses in creating business plans and work with clients to obtain fundraising opportunities through our extensive network.
 Should you require further assistance and advice in financial due diligence assistance for purchasing or selling a business, or other transaction advice, then please contact Carl Lundberg or a member of our transaction services team.

 A business valuation is a calculation of the current or potential value of a company using data-backed, objective models.
 Valuations are useful to business owners, potential buyers, and investors for various reasons.